MaterialFuture/CrISBN/README.md

-# Random ISBN Generator in Crystal
+# ISBN Library in Crystal
 [![Language](https://img.shields.io/badge/language-crystal-776791.svg)](https://github.com/crystal-lang/crystal)
 ![working](https://img.shields.io/badge/stability-working-success.svg)

-This will generate a random legal ISBN number.
-The reason for this would be if you want to get a random book or generate a random book for some project.
+Crystal library to handle ISBNs.
+The goal is for this library to handle any action you'd want from an ISBN such as validate, generate new ones, check to see if an ISBN belongs to something and what, and other actions that come to mind.

-The idea is to eventually be able to generate all the different types of ISBNs or other types of codes with different language reference codes.
-Right now the goal for release is to generate just the english ones.
+**Note**: I will be changing this repo in the next coming commits to be a library rather than a random ISBN generator.
+I want to make something more purposeful than a one-off tool, hoever I want to still keep that generator as a function in the library.

 Main Repository is the GitLab one <https://gitlab.com/MaterialFuture/random-isbn>